How to Secure a Patio Door

 The house with the best security on the street is the house that the intruder will avoid.
 Professional burglars recognise both good and poor security and are most likely to choose the easiest option.

-Ensure you have adequate security and if you’re unsure we would welcome the opportunity to answer any questions you may have or to arrange a free security survey.
+Ensure you have adequate security and if you’re unsure we would welcome the opportunity to answer any questions you may have on locks or security gates for the home or to arrange a free security survey.